Disneyland Hotel (California): Post-expansion

 Today, none of the original hotel buildings from 1955 remain standing.
 Very little of the original hotel (other than parking areas and service facilities) survives, sitting outside of the perimeter created by the three remaining guest room towers.
 Original signs and other artifacts from several of the stores and restaurants demolished with the Plaza are on display in the hotel's employee cafeteria.

-ESPN Zone, Rainforest Cafe, and AMC Theatres—all Downtown Disney venues—now occupy much of the former hotel space east of the Sierra Tower.
 Mickey Mouse theming is employed in many interior furnishings and details.
 In 2007 the Marina, Sierra, and Bonita Towers were renamed Magic, Dreams, and Wonder, respectively.
 Other buildings in the sprawling hotel complex house restaurants, stores, offices, recreational facilities and convention and banquet facilities.
 The complex also features a gazebo and garden areas that are used for Disney's Fairy Tale Weddings & Honeymoons.

 A new Downtown Disney Monorail Station was built on the same site as the old Disneyland Hotel station that takes guests to Tomorrowland inside Disneyland Park along the same beamway that existed prior to the 1999–2001 expansion.

 The Disneyland Hotel started a major renovation in 2009, beginning with the Dreams Tower.
 Renovation of the hotel included new windows, wallpaper, carpeting, and decor.
 The Dreams Tower, completed in 2010, became the Adventure Tower.
 The Wonder Tower became the Frontier Tower after its completion in 2011, and the Magic Tower became the Fantasy Tower in 2012.

 The Never Land Pool area also received a redesign which was completed in 2012.
 The transformation included six new cabanas and two new water slides, featuring a replica of the original park signage at the top along with replicas of Mark I Monorails encasing both slides.
 A new four-foot pool was built between the former Never Land Pool and water play area.

+The Villas at Disneyland Hotel

+On September 28, 2023, Disney opened a new Disney Vacation Club property, The Villas at Disneyland Hotel, as part of the Disneyland Hotel complex.
+A 12-story tower, each of its 344 guest rooms feature various Disney films like The Jungle Book and Sleeping Beauty.